ait-testbed/attackmate/docs/source/playbook/commands/index.rst

    .. note::

-      The command in background-mode will change the :ref:`builtin variables <builtin-variables>` ``RESULT_STDOUT`` to "Command started in Background" and ``RESULT_CODE`` to 0.
+      The command in background mode will change the :ref:`builtin variables <builtin-variables>` ``RESULT_STDOUT`` to "Command started in Background" and ``RESULT_CODE`` to 0.

    Background mode is not supported for